rashid2608/encore_django_assignments/README.md

 - Inter-service Communication
 - API Design and Implementation
 - Docker and Docker Compose for containerization
+- Unit Testing in Django
+- Test Coverage Analysis

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+When contributing, please:
+- Write tests for new features or bug fixes
+- Ensure all tests pass and maintain or improve coverage
+- Follow the existing code style and project structure
+- Use Conventional Commits for commit messages (https://www.conventionalcommits.org/)

 ## License